-- (2) Represents medical, dental and vision insurance. - (3) Mr. Mulroy resigned as President, Chief Executive Officer and a director of Merrimack as of October 3, 2016.
-In the event Merrimack terminates Mr. Mulroy as a consultant without cause (as defined in the Consulting Agreement) on March 10, 2017, 250,004 unvested stock options would immediately vest and remain exercisable in accordance with the applicable equity plans and award agreements.
+- (3) Represents medical, dental and vision insurance.
+Because Dr. Peters' employment began on February 6, 2017, he has not yet elected medical, dental or vision insurance. - (4) On January 27, 2017, Dr. Schoeberl gave notice of resignation of employment effective as of February 24, 2017. - (5) Mr. Mulroy resigned as President, Chief Executive Officer and a director of Merrimack as of October 3, 2016.
+On February 6, 2017, Merrimack terminated Mr. Mulroy as a consultant without cause, which caused 316,671 unvested stock options to immediately vest.
+Such options will remain exercisable for either 60 days or three months in accordance with the applicable equity plans and award agreements. - (6) Mr. Crocker resigned as the Company's interim President and Chief Executive Officer effective as of February 6, 2017.